ESPresense/ESPresense.github.io/companion/troubleshooting.md

 - Check for interference sources
 - Review node optimization status
 - Verify RSSI@1m calibration
+- Ensure list of floors for nodes begins with the floor it is located on followed by the adjacent floors.

 ## Log Files
 Check these logs for troubleshooting: